+Chief Executive

-Martin Smith Chief Executive Ealing Council
+Ealing Council

-1 General principles
+General principles

-As a good employer the Council recognises its responsibilities to its employees.
-The Council also has responsibilities to the community which it serves and therefore expects its employees to work to the highest possible standards.
-In performing their duties, employees are required to act with integrity, honesty, impartiality and objectivity.
-The Council's standards of behaviour are set out in this 'Code of Conduct'.
+As a good employer, the council recognises its responsibilities to our employees.
+The council also has responsibilities to the community which it serves and therefore expects its employees to work to the highest possible standards.
+In performing their duties, employees are required to act with integrity, honesty, impartiality, and objectivity.
+The council's standards of behaviour are set out in this code of conduct.

-Compliance with the code is an explicit requirement within the conditions of employment of all Ealing Council employees (except school based employees where separate arrangements are in place).
+Compliance with the code is an explicit requirement within the conditions of employment of all Ealing council employees, except school-based employees where separate arrangements are in place.

 The matters covered in this code are fairly comprehensive but are not to be considered as being complete.
-Employees should assume that conduct or actions which are not specified but which are similar to those described, or relate to similar standards and principles to those set out in the code are also covered.
+Employees should assume that conduct or actions which are not specified but which are similar to those described or relate to similar standards and principles to those set out in the code are also covered.